-Once the Radio Map feature space is created, it is used to develop a mapping function, given in equation 2; between $j^{th}$ target location $l_j$ and respective signal strength patterns.
-This function is later employed to estimate location of a device given RSS values.
+Once the radio map feature space is created, it is used to develop a mapping function, given in Eq.
+(2); between the jth target location l_i and respective signal strength patterns.
+This function is later employed to estimate location of a device with given RSS values.